mathiasrw/monetary-reform/monetary-reform.md

 [TOC]

-_This website version of "[Monetary Reform - A Better Monetary System For Iceland (2015)](https://www.forsaetisraduneyti.is/media/Skyrslur/monetary-reform.pdf)"" was created to make it easy to discuss and link to speficic parts of the documents.
-Pleaes edit on [github](http://github.com/mathiasrw/monetary-reform ) if you find any errors in the footnotes, layout or text._
+_This website version of "[Monetary Reform - A Better Monetary System For Iceland (2015)](https://www.forsaetisraduneyti.is/media/Skyrslur/monetary-reform.pdf)" was created to make it easy to discuss and link to speficic parts of the documents.
+Please edit on [github](https://github.com/mathiasrw/monetary-reform/blob/master/monetary-reform.md ) if you find any errors in the footnotes, layout or text._

 _Stil working on getting the figures converted_